 The New South Wales offices of Turner Freeman have collected family provision for our clients on average over the last two years of $8.8 million per year, a success that is unrivalled.

 Unfairly left out of a Will?
 We can help.

-Helping people like you since 1952
+We have been helping people like you since 1952.

 If you have been treated unfairly in a Will or worse if you have been completely left out of a Will then you may be able to dispute a Will that is unfair and challenge its provisions on a number of grounds.
 The law in NSW including the Succession Act and specific sections that relate to family provision claims may allow you to contest a Will and the share given to beneficiaries on the basis that it does not adequately provide for the financial needs of family members particularly if there are dependants who were fully or partially financially dependant on the deceased.